js816/New_York_-_London_Weather_Predictions/README.md

 <li>	Tableau to develop our interactive dashboard and create a layered map with points of interest for a vacation in NYC or London.
 Points of interest will include hotels, eateries, and attractions and will be loaded with csv files.</li> <br/>

-<li>	Updated our Machine Learning Model from Neural Network Model to a simpler linear regression model.
+<li>	Updated our Machine Learning Model from Neural Network Model to a simpler Linear Regression Model.
 Upon reviewing some preliminary trends, we decided to select this model instead of our previously identified neural network model.
 We made this change because we felt the linear model was easier to leverage and more effectively provided the predictions we wanted for our project.
 By utilizing this model, however, we lose the ability to customize various options such as the number of hidden layers, the number of neurons in each hidden layer, and activation functions.

 ![image](https://user-images.githubusercontent.com/82008319/134836194-cd427175-982d-4940-abb0-d5eb37843ac9.png)